IDv4: Aegis

 01

-Worker starts with a scoped workload identity
+The agent starts with a scoped workload identity

 The Aegis IDP issues a workload JWT for DisputeBot-v1.
 Owner, scope, and the dispute workflow are bound to the credential before any tool call.